brylevkirill/notes/interesting recent papers.md

 #### ["Outrageously Large Neural Networks: The Sparsely-Gated Mixture-of-Experts Layer"](https://arxiv.org/abs/1701.06538) Shazeer, Mirhoseini, Maziarz, Davis, Le, Hinton, Dean
   `continual learning` `catastrophic forgetting`
+>	"The Mixture of Experts Layer is trained using back-propagation.
+The Gating Network outputs an (artificially made) sparse vector that acts as a chooser of which experts to consult.
+More than one expert can be consulted at once (although the paper doesn’t give any precision on the optimal number of experts).
+The Gating Network also decides on output weights for each expert."
 >	"The MoE with experts shows higher accuracy (or lower perplexity) than the state of the art using only 16% of the training time."
   - `video` <http://videocrm.ca/Machine18/Machine18-20180423-5-YoshuaBengio.mp4> (14:39) (Bengio)
   - `video` <https://youtube.com/watch?v=nNZceFX2tQU> (Zakirov) `in russian`
   - `notes` <https://github.com/dennybritz/deeplearning-papernotes/blob/3718d181a0fed5ed806582822ed0dbde530122bf/notes/mixture-experts.md>

 #### ["Overcoming Catastrophic Forgetting in Neural Networks"](http://arxiv.org/abs/1612.00796) Kirkpatrick et al.
-  `continual learning` `catastrophic forgetting` `Elastic Weight Consolidation`
+  `continual learning` `catastrophic forgetting` `Elastic Weight Consolidation` `EWC`
->	"The Mixture of Experts Layer is trained using back-propagation.
-The Gating Network outputs an (artificially made) sparse vector that acts as a chooser of which experts to consult.
-More than one expert can be consulted at once (although the paper doesn’t give any precision on the optimal number of experts).
-The Gating Network also decides on output weights for each expert."
->
->	Huszar:
->	"on-line sequential (diagonalized) Laplace approximation of Bayesian learning"
->	"EWC makes sense for any neural network (indeed, any parametric model, really), virtually any task.
-Doesn't have to be DQN and in fact the paper itself shows examples with way simpler tasks."
+>	"EWC adds regularization term to the loss which reflects a Gaussian prior for each parameter of neural network whose means are the old parameters.
+It uses the approximate Fisher information as a way of estimating the Hessian to assess importance, which implicitly sets the variance of each parameter prior."
 >	"The quadratic penalty/penalties prevent the network from forgetting what it has learnt from previous data - you can think of the quadratic penalty as a summary of the information from the data it has seen so far."
->	"You can apply it at the level of learning tasks sequentially, or you can even apply it to on-line learning in a single task (in case you can't loop over the same minibatches several time like you do in SGD)."
+>	"You can apply EWC at the level of learning tasks sequentially, or you can even apply it to on-line learning in a single task (in case you can't loop over the same minibatches several time like you do in SGD)."
+>	"EWC is an on-line sequential (diagonalized) Laplace approximation of Bayesian learning."
   - `paper` <http://www.pnas.org/content/early/2017/03/13/1611835114.abstract>
   - `post` <https://deepmind.com/blog/enabling-continual-learning-in-neural-networks/>
   - `video` <https://vimeo.com/238221551#t=13m9s> (Hadsell)